Financial-Times/tapper/README.md

 This defines a function `ingest/1` that receives spans in the form of `Tapper.Protocol.Span` structs, with timestamps and durations in microseconds.
 For JSON serialization, see `Tapper.Encoder.Json` which encodes to a format compatible with Zipkin server.

+The configuration's `reporter` property is usually either an `atom` specifying a simple module, or a supervisor-child-style `{module, args}` tuple specifying an OTP server to be started under Tapper's main supervisor.
+Additionally, it may be a 1-argument function which is useful for testing.

 ### Logging